isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 • Any person licensed, approved, registered or regulated by the Monetary Authority of Singapore under any written law.<br>
 • A "foreign dealer" which only carries on business in Singapore for not more than a total of 90 days in a year.

-Foreign dealers should refer <a href="#Regulatory Compliance for Foreign Dealers">[below] to find out more about their compliance requirements under the PSPM Act.
+Foreign dealers should refer <a href="#Regulatory Compliance for Foreign Dealers">below</a> to find out more about their compliance requirements under the PSPM Act.

-### <a id="Regulatory Compliance for Foreign Dealers"></a> Regulatory Compliance for Foreign Dealers
+#### <a id="Regulatory Compliance for Foreign Dealers"></a> Regulatory Compliance for Foreign Dealers

 **Who are foreign dealers?** <br><br>
 Foreign dealer means a regulated dealer that -<br>
 (a) is -

-   i registered or incorporated outside Singapore, in the case of a body corporate or unincorporate: or<br>
+   i registered or incorporated outside Singapore, in the case of a body corporate or unincorporate: or

-   ii habitually resident outside Singapore, in the case of an individual; and<br>
+   ii habitually resident outside Singapore, in the case of an individual; and

 (b) does not have a permanent establishment, a place of management or a branch in Singapore at which the regulated dealer carries on the business of regulated dealing or business as an intermediary for regulated dealing.

 **What are the regulatory compliance requirements for foreign dealers?** <br><br>